Heavy showers above 100mm expected in parts of the island

 The Meteorology Department requests the general public to take adequate precautions to minimize damages caused by lightning during thundershowers as the atmospheric conditions are favorable further for afternoon thundershowers in most parts of the island.

-Showers or thundershowers will occur in the most parts of the island during the evening or night while showers may occur over the coastal areas of Western and Southern provinces during the morning too.
+Showers or thundershowers will occur in the most parts of the island during the evening or night.
+Showers may occur over the coastal areas of Western and Southern provinces and in Ampara and Batticaloa districts during the morning too.

-Heavy showers above 100 mm are likely at some places in Central and Uva provinces, it added.
+Heavy showers above 100 mm are likely at some places in Western, Central, Sabaragamuwa, Uva and Southern provinces and in Kurunegala district, it added.

 Accordingly, the general public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.